futarchy-fi/midpoint-agi/docs/goal_cli.md

 ## Core Concepts

 ### Goal IDs
-Goals are identified using a simple ID system:
+Goals are identified using a simple flat ID system:
 - Top-level goals: `G1`, `G2`, etc.
-- Subgoals: `G1-S1`, `G1-S2`, etc.
+- Subgoals: `S1`, `S2`, etc.
-- Nested subgoals: `G1-S1-S1`, etc.
+- Tasks: `T1`, `T2`, etc.

+Each goal or task has a unique ID regardless of its position in the hierarchy.
+Parent-child relationships are tracked internally through metadata.

 ### Goal Metadata
 Goal metadata is stored in `.goal` directory with JSON files named after the goal ID.